airbender92/dayByday/vue3/readme.md

 In Vue3, in addition to the watch method, there’s a new watchEffect method to track a reactive dependency and run a method when it runs.

+### Vue2 To Vue3
+- Q: How do I turn off the productionTip warning in Vue 3?
+ - A: config.productionTip Removed